Large Language Models for Mobile GUI Text Input Generation: An Empirical Study: Experimental Study

 \subsubsection{Metrics for Testers' Evaluation}

-To answer \textbf{RQ3.3}, following previous studies~\cite{LiuCWCHHW23,Metric-ShaoHWXZ19,oda2015learning}, the testers indicated their agreement with the questionnaire statements using a 5-point Likert scale: strongly disagree (1); disagree (2); neutral (3); agree (4); and strongly agree (5).
-We used Kendall's W value~\cite{LiuCWCHHW23, sidney1957nonparametric} to measure the agreement among different testers: A higher Kendall's W value (close to 1.0) indicates a higher level of agreement among the testers' evaluation results.
+Following previous studies~\cite{LiuCWCHHW23,Metric-ShaoHWXZ19,oda2015learning}, the testers indicated their agreement with the questionnaire statements using a 5-point Likert scale: strongly disagree (1); disagree (2); neutral (3); agree (4); and strongly agree (5).
+We used Kendall's $W$ value~\cite{LiuCWCHHW23, Schmidt1997Delphi} to measure the agreement among different testers. \citet{Schmidt1997Delphi} interpreted Kendall's $W$ values as indicating different levels of expert consensus: $W<0.3$ suggests weak agreement; $W\approx0.5$ suggests moderate agreement; and $W>0.7$ suggests strong agreement.